 If you have questions about anything you find here, please get in touch via the information provided under the “contact me” block at the bottom of this page.
-If you would like access to any of the information available on this website in an alternative format (e.g. a single, machine-readable document of all web content), please email me at dehertlb[at]jmu[dot]edu.
+If you would like access to any of the information available on this website in an alternative format (e.g., a single, machine-readable document of all web content), please email me at dehertlb[at]jmu[dot]edu.